-In the last few years, most economists' views on market power have undergone a dramatic sea change.
-Several recent studies find that since 1980, market power is on the rise, and this has profound implications for the macroeconomy.
-The rise of market power at the micro level is widespread across a large variety of markets, and this can explain secular trends in the macroeconomy.
-As one of the authors contributing to this literature, Thomas Philippon has written The Great Reversal.
-How America Gave Up on Free Markets that documents these facts.
-There are already several books on the topic1 and The Great Reversal is an academically founded piece.
-Philippon deserves all the credit for a well researched and nicely written book.
+and The Great Reversal is an academically founded piece.
+Philippon deserves all the credit for a well-researched and nicely written book.
 It documents a wealth of facts and is rife with ideas that stimulate further thinking.
-Philippon is a professor of finance at NYU and has an impressive record writing excellently published research papers on a wide range of topics.
-He has managed to condense in the book much of his research, not only on market power, but also on political economy, finance and macroeconomics.
+Philippon is a professor of finance at New York University and has managed to condense, in the book, much of his impressive research, not only on market power, but also on political economy, finance, and macroeconomics.

 Let me stress from the outset that I strongly recommend this book.
 It draws the attention to a hugely important issue in economics and in the public discourse.
 Moreover, the book is carefully researched and offers a comprehensive view of the facts and the literature by one of the leading scholars in the field.
-Anyone interested in what is at the top of the economic policy agenda should read the book, whether as an academic, a policy maker or an interested layperson.
+Anyone interested in what is at the top of the economic policy agenda should read the book, whether as an academic, a policy maker, or an interested layperson.
 In this review, I offer a critical appraisal because that is the task of an academic reviewer.
-But this nerdy academic debate is a sideshow, let there be no doubt that my praise outweighs by orders of magnitude my critique.
+But let there be no doubt that my praise outweighs, by orders of magnitude, my critique.

-The main thesis of the book can be summarized as follows: 1.
-Concentration in the United States has increased, whereas it has not in Europe; 2.
-Even in a growing economy, lack of competition leads to a decline in investment, a decline in technological innovation and a slowdown in the rise of wages; 3.
-This rise of market power in the US and the different outcome in Europe is due to policy choices, mainly antitrust policy.
+The main thesis of the book can be summarized as follows: (i) concentration in the United States has increased, whereas it has not in Europe; (ii) even in a growing economy, lack of competition leads to a decline in investment, a decline in technological innovation, and a slowdown in the rise of wages; and (iii) this rise of market power in the United States and the different outcome in Europe are due to policy choices, mainly antitrust policy.

-Many economists will agree with 1., that there is abundant evidence of the rise of market power.
-While I completely agree with this fact and conclusion, I have some qualms regarding the use of concentration ratios to establish this fact and how he comes to these conclusions.
-Below, I outline the shortcomings of using the Herfindahl-Hirschman Index (HHI) as a measure of market power.
-The bottom line is that there is no solid theoretical nor empirical ground on which to base the link between market power and concentration (or HHI).
-One of the major developments in the academic Industrial Organization (IO) literature since the 1980s has been to shed the HHI as a reliable measure of market power.
-Now that the macroeconomic literature is picking up on the fundamental question of market power, it would be beneficial if it used the modern techniques developed in IO.
-Granted, the HHI is still widely used in policy circles where antitrust policy has impactful billion dollar implications, most notably under merger review by the Department of Justice (DoJ) and the Federal Trade Commission (FTC).
+Many economists will agree with (i), that there is abundant evidence of the rise of market power.
+While I completely agree with this fact and conclusion, I have some qualms regarding the use of concentration ratios to establish this fact and how the author comes to these conclusions.
+Below, I outline the shortcomings of using the Herfindahl-Hirschman index (HHI) as a measure of market power.
+One of the major developments in the academic industrial organization (IO) literature since the 1980s has been to shed the HHI as a reliable measure of market power.
+Now that the macroeconomic literature is increasingly addressing the fundamental question of market power, it would be beneficial if it used the modern techniques developed in IO.
+Granted, the HHI is still widely used in policy circles where antitrust policy has impactful billion dollar implications, most notably under merger review by the Department of Justice (DOJ) and the Federal Trade Commission (FTC).
 Still, there are by now enough academic grounds to question the reliability of the HHI.
-Markups and profitability are much more reliable measures of market power.
+The book heavily leans on the HHI as a measure of market power, which can lead to erroneous conclusions.